 You can find out more and follow Richard’s adventures on Instagram

 Watch this space I know Michelle has a lot more on the go and is seriously an amazing and inspirational individual and we are right behind her every single step of the way.

-The glorious and gorgeous Michelle Cooper is our very first official ambassador.
+The glorious and gorgeous Michelle Cooper was our very first official ambassador.

 Bronia (Bron) Cameron

 When you get the amazing chance to interact with Bron you realise exactly how awesome this chick is.
 She is super smart, motivating, positive and one of the hardest working and most passionate people you will ever have the pleasure of meeting.